 Q4.
-What should I do if I cannot access the internet even though the configuration is finished?
+What should I do if I can't access the internet even though the configuration is finished?

 - Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Network Map or Advanced > Status to check internet status.
+Go to Advanced > Network > Status to check internet status:

-If the IP Address is a valid one, please try the methods below and try again:
+If IP Address is a valid one, please try the methods below and try again: